WSWUP/RefET/README.rst

 Cloudiness Fraction (hourly)
 ----------------------------

-The hourly reference ET calculation is currently performed independently for each time step which causes the cloudiness fraction (fcd) calculation for very low sun angles to be incorrect.
+The cloudiness fraction (fcd) is computed as the ratio of the measured solar radiation (Rs) to the theoretical clear sky solar radiation (Rso).
+This ratio cannot be computed directly at night since Rso is 0.
+ASCE-EWRI 2005 suggests computing a representative nighttime fcd based on the fcd at sunset and/or sunrise.

+In the RefET module fcd is hard coded to 1 for all time steps with very low sun angles since the hourly reference ET is computed independently for each time step.

 ASCE vs. RefET
 ==============

-TODO Discuss differences between "asce" and "refet" methods.
+TODO: Discuss the differences between "asce" and "refet" methods.

 Installation
 ============